LDornfeld/LDornfeld/README.md

 Hi, nice to meet you!
 I'm Lars.

 My interests lie in protein design, structural bioinformatics, and developing deep learning methods for molecular problems.
-I'm especially excited about integrating computational tools with experimental workflows to push the boundaries of biomolecular design.
+I'm especially interested in integrating computational tools with experimental workflows to push the boundaries of biomolecular design.

 🔭 I am currently a PhD student in the Biomolecular Design group at the Max-Planck-Institute of Biochemistry, advised by Lukas Milles and supported by Karsten Borgwardt